 The division’s research activities for the rapid dissemination of strategic intelligence, data-mining to extract new intelligence and the application of web-based technologies contribute to enhanced situation awareness and decision-making by transforming data to knowledge.

 The division is also leading DST‘s Space Strategic Research Initiative, through close collaboration and partnerships with a range of Defence, Industry and Academic stakeholders.

 Imaging Systems branch conducts research and development into systems for geospatial intelligence (GEOINT), electro-optical and radar measurement and signature intelligence (MASINT), and imagery-based capabilities, with a focus on strategic intelligence systems and space-based sensors.

 The Information Integration (II) branch undertakes research, development and demonstration of enhanced ISR information integration capabilities, addressing key areas of ISR systems analysis, multi-source tracking and fusion, information fusion, enterprise ISR information architectures, situation awareness, and small satellite experimentation and operations.

-Intelligence Analytics (IA) branch conducts applied research in data and human sciences to automatically extract, fuse and disseminate meaningful content from intelligence data to improve the situation awareness of analysts within the Australian Intelligence Community.
+Intelligence Analytics (IA) branch conducts applied research in data and human sciences to automatically extract, fuse and disseminate meaningful content from intelligence data to improve the situation awareness of analysts within the National Intelligence Community.